javaBin/ems-redux/server/README.md

 # Enabling authentication
 The application is using JAAS for authentication.

+The authentication is for now just Basic, meaning that the application should use HTTPS to make this more secure.

 Set the system property 'java.security.auth.login.config' to the location of the config file.

 If no system or security properties were set, try to read from the file,